Das Verbrechen als soziale Erscheinung; Grundzüge der Kriminal-Sociologie: Context

 Ferri worked at University of Turin while being a student of Cesare Lombroso and later also becoming Lombroso's friend as well as son-in-law.
 Lombroso was the one who established the field of criminal anthropology shortly after 1870.
 Following in the footsteps of Lombroso, Ferri used the studies that complimented and served as evidence of the advancements made in the study of crime and punishment via the work of Cesare Beccaria to apply them in the sociological and legal fields for his work Criminal Sociology.

-Pietro Ellero, prior to resigning from his position in Bologna after being named a Supreme Court Justice, voiced his desire for Ferri to be named as his replacement.
+Pietro Ellero, prior to resigning from his position in Bologna after being named a Supreme Court justice, voiced his desire for Ferri to be named as his replacement.
 Three years after earning his degree, Ferri returned to his alma mater to teach criminal law.
 His first lecture, on "the new horizons in criminal law and prosecure," was given in December 1880.
 One of the attendees said it was one of those occasions "that are epochal in academic history."
 Criminal Sociology, his best-known work, was inspired by this lecture.

-While previously only crime itself had been studied, in Criminal Sociology Ferri was one of the first to focus on the criminal as a product of his physical and social environment in order to defend society through direct and indirect methods of prevention and repression.
+While previously only crime itself had been studied, in Criminal Sociology Ferri was one of the first to focus on the criminal as a product of his physical and social environment to defend society through direct and indirect methods of prevention and repression.
 This science had to overcome the many preconceptions of the old world.
 Ferri was well-aware of the heated debate that has developed around his master Lombroso's writings.
 Ferri's book was motivated by Lombroso's opponents, who caused him to be enraged due to their intellectual incapacity to comprehend Lombroso's theories and their cruel attitude towards the positive school.
 As a result, his book is more as a "discours de combat" than a scientific discussion, as the literature critic Burnetiere states.
 However, Ferri avoided endorsing extreme opinions in his work due to the intense controversy surrounding Lombroso's writing.
 Due to the criminological discourse that was occurring at the time of the book's publication and the fact that criminology was still in its infancy, Ferri's impassioned and compelling presentation of his ideology quickly received relevance in criminology.

 Ferri's work Criminal Sociology was regarded by William Healy, a British-American psychiatrist and criminologist, to be epoch-making because it combined Lombroso's anthropological research with his own work in criminal statistics and criminal law, leading to the establishment of a new school of positive criminal law in Italy, of which Ferri is the leading exponent.
 In his writing, Ferri covers a wide range of topics with distinction, drawing on a wide variety of data and demonstrating knowledge with the perspectives of other authors.
 In Criminal Sociology Ferri positions his own viewpoint in relation to that of other authors and discusses the competing theoretical schools of criminology.